 Djibouti Air Force / Force Aerienne du Djibouti

 In 1982 the Air Force was augmented by two Aerospatiale AS355F Ecureuil 2 helicopters and a Cessna U206G Stationair followed in 1985 by a Cessna 402C Utiliner.
 In 1985 the Allouette II was withdrawn from use and put on display at Ambouli Air Base as Djibouti's airport is called.
 Two years later the three N2501 Noratlas were also put aside and given back to France later.
 New equipment came in 1991 by means of a Cessna 208 Caravan followed by all the Russian types in the early nineties.
 They included four Mi-2, six Mi-8 and two Mi-17 helicopters and a single Antonov An-28 light transport aircraft.
-Pilot training, if neccesary, is conducted in France and continued on the type of flying at home although the need for new pilots isn't that big in the approximately 250 men of the Djibouti Air Force.
 The Air Force has no units of its own and forms as a whole part of the Army and its sole base is Ambouli.
-Serials system of the Djibouti Air Force is in the civilian bracket of the J2-MAA till MAW range although most of the time only last two letters are carried.
+Serials system of the Djibouti Air Force is in the civilian bracket of the J2-M.. range although most of the time only last two letters are carried.

 Pilot training, if necessary, is conducted in France and continued on the type of flying at home, although demand for new pilots is low with only approximately 310 men in the Djiboutian Air Force.
 As of 2018, the Air Force had a strength of 360 personnel, and operated a small number of transport aircraft and helicopters.